-A telephone conversation started the whole thing.
+The book, Sharing Housing, A Guidebook for Finding and Keeping Good Housemates came about through a telephone conversation.
 A dear friend was complaining about the state of her finances.
-When I suggested that she could rent a room in her house, she objected that “she didn’t know how to do that.”
+When I suggested that she could rent a room in her house, she wailed, “I don’t know how to do that.”
 She’d had one horrible experience and didn’t want to repeat it.
 I argued that she’d made a mistake in letting that one person move in and that she didn’t have to repeat the mistake.
 She asked if I would coach her.
 I agreed.